conr2286/PocketFT8Xcvr/README.md

 * V2.00 A new PCB moves the SI5351 and MCP342x to Wire1 to avoid I2C noise (Issue #23) hampering the SI4735

 # Design Notes
-* Versions of Pocket FT8 Revisited have been tested on 40M and 20M at KQ7B.
+* Versions of Pocket FT8 Revisited have been tested on 40M at KQ7B.
 * The receiver is based upon the SI4735 chip offering a compact, low-power approach for most HF bands  Following up on a tip from the SI4735's application notes, the chip was found to be sensitive to noise from other I2C traffic on the same bus as the SI4735.
 Disabling the touchscreen I2C in firmware resolved the issue, greatly improving reception.
 The V2.00 boards address this issue by moving the touchscreen (MCP342X) and SI5351 traffic from the Wire to the Wire1 I2C bus, isolating the SI4735 on Wire.
 Likewise, the revised boards pay more attention to signal routing adjacent to noise-sensitive circuitry.
-* CW and SSB modes appear infeasible.
-The SI4735's PLL limits the receiver's tuning to 1 kHz steps which is incompatible with amateur CW and SSB operation.
-If you need these modes in a kit, check-out the QRP Labs transceivers; Hans does an awesome job.
 * The V1.10 transmitter PA employed a MMIC a la Charles Hill's original design.
 The V2.00 boards replaced the MMIC with the readily available SN74ACT244 line driver which is expected to deliver a bit more power (an idea borrowed from Barb in the DX FT8).
 * Many clock designs use a TCXO driving one of the SI5351's crystal pins and often in conflict with the SI5351 application notes recommendations.
-Following up on a tip re. phase noise with that approach, this design employs a low jitter TCXO driving the SI5351's CLKIN pin.
+Following up on a now-misplaced tip re. phase noise with that approach, this design employs a low jitter TCXO driving the SI5351's CLKIN pin.
 Following up on yet another tip regarding the SI5351's phase noise when driving heavy loads, the V2.00 boards buffer the XCLK signal from the SI5351.
 All this may be overkill but it was easy to implement.
 * The V2.00 boards and the original Pocket FT8 project use an external MCP342x ADC to poll the touchscreen.
 With a non-blocking ADC library, the Teensy 4.1 could likely use the second internal ADC but this idea has not yet been tested (it can be achieved using a patch to the V2.00 boards).
 Alternative approaches include using a touchscreen controller.
-* The V1.10 boards employed a 5-pole Chebyshev LP filter providing a measured 40dB of 2nd harmonic rejection and excellent 3rd harmonic rejection of a steady state (Tune) carrier.
-However, FT8 transmit/receive switching produced a very brief but annoying 2nd harmonic burst.
-The root cause has not yet been investigated, but the V2.00 boards are designed to accept filter plugins allowing experimentation with alternative filters (e.g. a harmonic trap) if the problem persists.
-The problem has not been seen with the V2.00 hardware.
 * The V1.10 LP filter lacked rejection of received signals below the operating frequency.
-Investigations into the SI4735 performance found surprisingly strong signals in the 540..7000 kHz range having the potential to limit the receiver's performance.
+Spectral investigations into the found surprisingly strong signals in the 500..7000 kHz range having the potential to limit the receiver's performance.
 The V2.00 board filter plugins offer a chance to explore a bandpass design to protect the receiver's front end.
 This has not yet been tested.
 * The V2.00 boards support the Adafruit Ultimate GPS Breakout board.
-The firmware supports using the PPS signal to determine when the GPS has a fix; however, the V2.00 PCB requires a patch wire to connect the PPS pin to Digital Pin 2, and the GPS connector has the PPS pin in an awkward location for a ribbon cable.
+The firmware supports using the PPS signal to determine when the GPS has a fix; however, the V2.00 PCB requires a patch wire to connect the PPS pin to Teensy Digital Pin 2, and the GPS connector has the PPS pin in an awkward location for a ribbon cable.
 This will hopefull be fixed in the V3.00 hardware.

 # Boards and Parts Availability
 Pocket FT8 Revisited is not a kit.
 If you seek a kit-like experience, check-out QRP Labs, the uSDX follow-ons, or the DX FT8 kit as Pocket FT8 construction demands some engineering skills.